Imomali1/platform/README.md

 # platform
-Company platform for employees and managers
+That platform is for students!